 A skin rash usually causes inflammation under your breast or busts, between skin folds.
 This common condition can occur throughout life.
 You can get rid of it if you find a way to keep the affected areas as clean and dry as possible.
 There are different types of rash under boobs and have other treatment options.

 Always try to wear loose-fitting clothing and use powder to reduce skin friction in affected areas.
-If you have heavyweight, then weight loss can be helpful as well.
+If you are heavyweight, then weight loss can be helpful as well.
 Besides this, sometimes a bacterial and fungal infection can develop at the site of your intertrigo, and for this, you have to take medicine to heal your skin.

 causes of rashes under the breasts

-Several things can make cause rashes under your breast.
+Several things can cause rashes under your breast.
 There are some categories of skin rashes, such as infections, allergies, and cancer.
 Moisture, Heat, and lack of air circulating friction between skin folds can lead to a red or reddish-brown rash, and raw, itchy, or weeping skin with a smell.

 Different types of rashes under the busts